Why an Irrevocable Life Insurance Trust Matters More Than Ever

 While Florida has no state estate tax, many other states do — and with much lower exemption thresholds.
 If you own property or have beneficiaries in states like Massachusetts (with a $2 million exemption), New York ($6.94 million), or Oregon ($1 million), your ILIT planning must account for state-level exposure as well.

-The Cost of Waiting: A Real-World Scenario
+The Value of Proper Structuring: A Real-World Scenario

 Consider a hypothetical couple with a $15 million combined estate, including a $3 million life insurance policy owned personally by one spouse:

-- Under current law (2024): Their estate falls within the $27.22 million combined exemption.
+• Under current law (2026): Their estate falls within the $30 million combined exemption.
 No federal estate tax.

 Frequently Asked Questions About Irrevocable Life Insurance Trusts